ManufacturaInd/shaarli-2004licious-theme/README.md

 Just copy the folders as they are in your Shaarli installation.
 Do keep a backup always, in case you mess something up.

-Then add this line to your `data/config.php` file:
+Then add or change this line to your `data/config.php` file:

 ```
 $GLOBALS['config']['RAINTPL_TPL'] = 'tpl/2004licious/';